astooke/rlpyt/README.md

 ### Getting Started
 Follow the installation instructions below, and then get started in the examples folder.
 Example scripts are ordered by increasing complexity.

-For newcomers to deep RL, we recommend familiarizing with algorithms using a different resource, such as the excellent OpenAI Spinning Up [docs](https://spinningup.openai.com/en/latest/), [code](https://github.com/openai/spinningup).
+For newcomers to deep RL, it may be better to get familiar with the algorithms using a different resource, such as the excellent OpenAI Spinning Up: [docs](https://spinningup.openai.com/en/latest/), [code](https://github.com/openai/spinningup).

 ### New data structure: `namedarraytuple`
 Rlpyt introduces new object classes `namedarraytuple` for easier organization of collections of numpy arrays / torch tensors. (see `rlpyt/utils/collections.py`).
 A `namedarraytuple` is essentially a `namedtuple` which exposes indexed or sliced read/writes into the structure.
 For example, consider writing into a (possibly nested) dictionary of arrays: